Arandaverse/ffmpeg-api/readme.md

 # FFMPEG Serverless API

 A robust and scalable serverless API for processing videos using FFMPEG.
-This service provides a RESTful interface for video processing operations with comprehensive job management, storage options, and user authentication.
+This service provides a RESTful interface for video processing operations with support for both local and MinIO storage backends.

 ## Features

-- **Advanced Video Processing**:

-  - Asynchronous FFMPEG command execution
-  - Real-time progress tracking (0-100%)
-  - Support for multiple input and output files
-  - Custom FFMPEG command templating
-  - Detailed job status monitoring
-  - Processing time metrics

-- **Comprehensive Storage System**:
+- **Video Processing**: Process videos using FFMPEG with customizable commands
+- **Storage Options**:
   - Local storage for development
-  - MinIO integration for production
+  - MinIO integration for production-ready object storage
-  - Automatic bucket creation and policy management
-  - Support for external URLs
-  - User-specific storage paths
-  - Temporary file management

-- **Authentication & Security**:
+- **Authentication**:
   - User registration and login
-  - Secure password hashing with bcrypt
   - API token-based authentication
-  - User-specific resource isolation
-  - Usage tracking and statistics

 - **Job Management**:

-  - Unique job UUID tracking
+  - Asynchronous video processing
-  - Detailed job status and progress
+  - Job status tracking and progress monitoring
-  - File metadata collection
-  - Processing time statistics
-  - Error handling and reporting

-- **File Processing Features**:
-  - Multi-file input support
-  - Format detection
+- **Scalable Architecture**:
-  - Image dimension extraction
-  - File size tracking
-  - Progress monitoring
+  - Modular design
-  - Cleanup of temporary files
+  - Clean separation of concerns
+  - Interface-based dependencies

 ## Prerequisites